siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

    (venv) curl https://raw.githubusercontent.com/siliconcompiler/siliconcompiler/main/docs/user_guide/examples/heartbeat.v > heartbeat.v
    (venv) sc heartbeat.v -remote

+For more information, see :ref:`Remote Processing`.

+.. _Run local:

 Run Locally
 ^^^^^^^^^^^

-.. _Run local:

 If you wish to run locally, you will need to install some external tool dependencies to start.
-Take a look at `External Tools`_ to start with Surelog, Yosys, OpenRoad and KLayout as a minimum to run.
+Take a look at `External Tools`_ for a list of tools which you may want to have.
+The minimum set of tools required for an ASIC flow are: Surelog, Yosys, OpenRoad and KLayout.

 Once you have these tools installed, try compiling a simple design: